 - a.
-Eye protection is to be worn when entering the room/caring for all patient care in all settings. - b.
+Eye protection is to be worn, when entering the room of or caring for a patient in COVID isolation, as a part of Standard Precautions when a splash/spray with blood or other potentially infectious material may be anticipated, and when working with certain chemicals. - b.
 Eye protection includes face shields or goggles.
-Safety glasses and prescription eyeglasses are not considered PPE. - c.
+Safety glasses and most prescription eyeglasses are not considered PPE. - c.
 Eye protection is intended for extended use and reuse.
 Appropriate cleaning protocols are to be followed. - d.
 Discard and replace when damaged or unable to be adequately cleaned/disinfected.